 Wages haven’t kept pace with productivity or the cost of living in decades — but if you’re struggling, you already know this.
 Currently, 44% of U.S. adults work jobs that pay only $18,000 annually.
 That’s not enough to cover rent and utilities anywhere nationwide.

 No matter how hard you work, there are only so many hours daily.
 Many low-wage workers have multiple jobs and still can’t make ends meet.
 They’re one paycheck away from life on the street.
-Try establishing a residual income stream if possible, so you always have a fallback.
+Try establishing a residual income stream to always have a fallback if possible.

 4. Your Health

 You might be without health insurance if your employer doesn’t offer it.
 Fully 28 million Americans don’t have coverage and can’t afford to see a doctor when sick.

 Unfortunately, the stress of knowing one accident can bankrupt you can further deteriorate your health.
 Researchers believe long-term stress can cause more frequent flare-ups in patients with Crohn’s and other autoimmune diseases.
-That’s why finding ways to combat chronic stress and its symptoms is so important.
+That’s why it is important to find ways to combat chronic stress and its symptoms.
 Try practicing yoga and deep breathing to both improve your physical health and calm your weary mind.

 5. Your Bedroom

-Do you have a TV or computer in your bedroom, or do you use your cellphone as an alarm?
+Do you have a TV or computer in your bedroom or use your cell phone as an alarm?
 If so, the artificial light from these devices can throw your circadian rhythms into a tizzy.
 The result?